maragkose/lucid/README.md

 # LUCID

-A statically-typed, functional-first programming language with Python-inspired syntax, implemented in modern C++20.
+A statically-typed, functional-first programming language with Python-inspired syntax, implemented in modern C++20, implemented by AI.

 ## Features